 Sometimes the traditional gold or silver jewelry just doesn't blend well with your casual attire of polo shirt, hoodies, and blue jeans.
 But that doesn't mean you're skipping the bling.
 John Hardy is a worthy alternative.
 Have you seen their new arrivals of hip and cool bracelets made of colorful sailing cord, stainless steel, and leather for men and women?
 Or their creative link bracelets?
 They’re witty and innovative, not to mention crafted by one of the most admired sustainable jewelry brands today.
 The John Hardy spirit is inspired by its high regard for the environment.
 John Hardy pieces showcase the beauty of the earth.
 Like for instance, its Bamboo collection.
 One of its designs resembles thin bamboo sticks that have been shaped into bangles.
 Another design resembles natural black stones beaded into elegant bracelets and necklaces.
 It’s luxury with a social mindset.

-John Hardy is available at Shreve & Co. in Palo Alto, California.
+John Hardy is available at Shreve & Co. in Portland, Oregon.

 Friday, January 24, 2014